Healthy Vegetable Lasagna with Butternut Bechamel

 6 servings, 480 calories per serving

-Hack: Place individual portions of cut, cooled lasagna into individual containers (or one container, separating portions with parchment paper) and store in freezer for a quick grab-and-go lunch!
+Hack: Place individual portions of cut, cooled lasagna into individual containers (or one container, separating portions with parchment paper) and store in the freezer for a quick grab-and-go lunch!

 Hack #2: Fresh peeled and cubed butternut squash can be purchased in the produce department of the grocery store.
 Frozen butternut squash can also be used.